Congratulations on accepting a Graduate Assistant position at Austin Peay State University!

 Direct Deposit (can be set up in Web Self Service when you see the employee tab)

 W-4 (can be set up in Web Self Service when you see the employee tab)

 International students will have additional document to complete

-the instructions below to access and complete the training.
+the links below for videos related to accessibility and D2L training.

 Contact your hiring manager or supervisor at least one week in advance to arrange

 your schedule, learn of your duties, advisement, and register (if needed)

 A typical full time graduate assistant receives the following:

 Tuition of up to 10 graduate credit hours per semester will be covered (submit request

 for additional hours to be covered or less than 6)